 One of CTTIC’s main roles is to ensure consistent application of certification by standardizing methods of entry to the profession.
 CTTIC administers a uniform translation exam based on the combined efforts of member societies through the Standardized Certification Examinations Board of Examiners.
 This Board reports to CTTIC’s Executive Committee and sets the procedures regarding the administration of certification exams.

 The translation exam is for professionals who wish to have their skills recognized by their peers and who wish to be able to use the title of “Certified Translator.”
 The exam is designed not to show aptitude but to demonstrate a candidate’s professional skills.
 Candidates are considered able to practice their profession independently if their exam results demonstrate the ability to produce a faithful, idiomatic translation that requires little or no revision.
 The translation exam is held in person throughout the year in several cities around the country.
-Since 2021, it is also offered online.
+As of 2021, it is also offered online.

-Conference Interpretation Exam
+Conference Interpreting Exam

 This exam aims to recognize candidates with extensive skills in terminology who can accomplish tasks of moderate difficulty as terminologists and who can perform terminological research in a specialized field.